mozilla/nunjucks/CONTRIBUTING.md

 * We don't aim for parity of all language specific syntax.
 * We don't aim for parity of language specific filters like [Twig's PHP date format](http://twig.sensiolabs.org/doc/functions/date.html).

-Issues and pull requests contributing to this purpose have the best chance to make it into Nunjucks.
+Issues and pull requests contributing to this purpose have the best chance to make it into Govjucks.

 ## Questions?